 Ottawa is a four-season sports destination that has hosted many national and international events.
-It is also home to three professional sports teams and a minor Can-Am League baseball team, which makes great games available to fans all year long.
-From professional soccer and CFL football in the summer to NHL hockey during the colder weather months, there’s always an exciting team – and a mascot – to cheer for.
+It is also home to four professional sports teams and a minor Can-Am League baseball team, which makes great games available to fans all year long.
+From professional soccer and CFL football in the summer to NHL and OHL hockey during the colder weather months, there’s always an exciting team – and a mascot – to cheer for.
 Get acquainted with Ottawa’s professional sports teams!

 The Ottawa Senators, known locally as “the Sens,” take to the ice when the weather cools down, playing from October through to April at Canadian Tire Centre.
 This beloved NHL team has played in Ottawa since 1992 and is entering its 24th season.
 The Sens played in the Stanley Cup finals in 2007 and have since made the playoffs 14 times in the past 17 seasons!
 The Senators mascot is a lion-like character named Spartacat, who is a favourite among younger fans.